 Company is divided into business units:

-Digital Business Services (DBS) - Digital business services are those that are able to create business value through the adoption of powerful digital and disruptive enablers such as mobile, analytics, social media, big data, and cloud to fuel topline growth, improve customer experiences, and foster a culture of innovation.
+Digital Business Services (DBS) - Digital business services are those that can create business value through the adoption of powerful digital and disruptive enablers such as mobile, analytics, social media, big data, and cloud to fuel topline growth, improve customer experiences, and foster a culture of innovation.
 Enterprise digital spending is expected to grow at a CAGR of 20.2% from 2018-2025

 Infrastructure Management & Security Services (IMSS) - Provide end-to-end monitoring and management capabilities and continuous support and managed security services for mid-sized enterprises and technology companies.
 Its security offerings include cyber and infrastructure security, governance, risk & compliance, data privacy and security, identity and access management, and threat and vulnerability management.
 The Company’s infrastructure offerings include DC and hybrid Cloud services, workspace services, service automation (RPA, ITSM & ITOM), database and middleware services, and software-defined infrastructure services

-Revenue split by Business Unit in FY22 was:
+Revenue split by Business Unit in Q3FY24 was:

 Management is working towards becoming a billion-dollar revenue company in 10 years with industry-leading profitability and capital return ratios.
 This would imply a CAGR growth of ~22% which could be achievable given their focus on digital services.

-During the investor conference call, management has guided toward a sustainable EBITDA margin being between 22-24%.
+During the investor conference call, management guided toward a sustainable EBITDA margin between 22-24%.

 Why invest in Happiest Minds?

-Strong management background - Company is led by Ashok Soota as Executive Chairman.
+Strong management background - Ashok Soota as Executive Chairman leads the company.
 He was a founder of Mindtree and former Vice Chairman at Wipro.
 While he is involved in making the overall strategic direction, day-to-day operations are managed by Venkatraman N. (Managing Director and CFO) and three business unit heads

 Partnerships with leading solution providers – Happiest Minds has developed unique IPs powered by platforms like Microsoft, AWS, SAP Hybris, Magento, and Google Cloud for various industries including retail, manufacturing, and banking.